 Policies & Guidelines

-At the heart of all Lauriston Girls’ School policies and guidelines there is a commitment to ensuring a safe and supportive environment.
+At the heart of all Lauriston Girls’ School policies and guidelines is a commitment to ensuring a safe and supportive environment.

 Child Safe Standards